RazorChat: Data Processing Addendum

 8. Data Protection Impact Assessment

-The Processor shall provide reasonable assistance to the Controller with any data protection impact assessments and prior consultations with Supervising Authorities or other competent data privacy authorities, which the Controller reasonably considers to be required by article 35 or 36 of the GDPR or equivalent provisions of any other Data Protection Law, in each case solely in relation to the Processing of Controller Personal Data by, and taking into account the nature of the Processing and information available to, the Contracted Processors.
+The Processor shall provide reasonable assistance to the Controller with any data protection impact assessments and prior consultations with supervising authorities or other competent data privacy authorities, which the Controller reasonably considers to be required by Article 35 or 36 of the GDPR or equivalent provisions of any other Data Protection Law, in each case solely in relation to the Processing of Controller Personal Data by, and taking into account the nature of the Processing and information available to, the Contracted Processors.

 9. Data Retention Period